-This term can be particularly confusing, since ‘linear’ is used interchangeably for both the kind of addressable ads described above and more traditional media delivered through OTT.
+This term can be confusing since ‘linear’ is used interchangeably for the addressable ads described above and more traditional media delivered through OTT.

 Linear ads (or linear inventory) are purchased on a platform, making them part of programmatic TV inventory.
 But the ads are delivered linearly, targeted based on audience metrics and reported on with traditional viewing metrics.

 This is where media companies can use ad networks to sell ads (demand side platforms) and where media buyers can find the audience reach they need (supply side platforms).

 For programmatic TV advertising to work at scale, DSPs, SSPs and programmatic ad networks must work together.